cyniphile/blog/_posts/2021-12-1-biology-rust.md

 ![]({{ site.baseurl }}/images/biology-rust/output.png)

 Rust is about 15x faster than base Python, even with all the conversion overhead!
 Was it worth the effort?
 I'd say "yes!"
 Writing these relatively simple Rust functions is frankly pretty easy (though Rust definitely can get a lot harder).
-The PyO3 crate makes it pretty straightforward to incrementally add the extra "Rust thrust" (new viral hashtag?) when you need it.
-This wasn't without paper-cuts or head-scratchers, but if this was for heavily reused code (perhaps part of some data pipeline), it's well worth the price of implementation.[^4]
+The PyO3 crate makes it straightforward to incrementally add the extra "Rust thrust" (new viral hashtag?) when you need it.
+This wasn't without paper-cuts or head-scratchers, but if this was for heavily reused code (part of a data pipeline?), it's well worth the price of implementation.[^4]

 ----------------------------